thuliteio/thulite.io/content/success-anna.md

   robots: "noindex, nofollow" # custom robot tags (optional)
 ---

-Thank you — we will notify you when Norrsken is available!
+Thank you — we will notify you when Anna is available!